-Disclosure Number Aspect Page or comments Disclosure Number Aspect Page or comments 2-10 Nomination and selection of the highest governance body p40-41 2-17 Collective knowledge of the highest governance body Corporate governance, GRI 2-14 The members of the Board of Directors are chosen based on their experience and qualifications as well as to achieve diversity in regard to nationality and gender mix 2-18 Evaluation of the performance of the highest governance body Corporate governance, Note 10.1 2-11 Chair of the highest govern- ance body Governance, Entity Information 2-19 , We reward our employees in accordance with market bench- marks, seniority levels, and roles.
-Employees' renumeration packages are made up of different components including fixed salary, allowances, commissions, short term incen- tives (based on individual and company performance), and longterm incentives.
-WS Audiology adheres to the local stat- utory contribution for each employee.
-We follow a strict renumeration process where 2-level ap- provals are required for salary changes (known as the four eyes principle).
+Disclosure Number Aspect Page or comments 2-17 Collective knowledge of the highest governance body Corporate governance, GRI 2-14 2-18 Evaluation of the performance of the highest governance body Corporate governance, Note 10.1 2-19 Remuneration policies We reward our employees in accordance with market benchmarks, seniority levels, and roles.
+Employees' renumeration packages are made up of different components including fixed salary, allowances, commissions, short term incentives (based on individual and company performance), and longterm incentives.
+WS Audiology adheres to the local statutory contribution for each employee.
+We follow a strict renumeration process where 2-level approvals are required for salary changes (known as the four eyes principle).
 For senior executives, salary is approved via the remuneration committee, which is comprised of select board members.
-For the Global Leadership Team, salary changes are approved by the Chief HR Officer and 2-12 Role of the highest governance body in overseeing the man- agement of impacts Governance, GRI 2-9 2-13 Delegation of responsibility for managing impacts Governance, Note 10.1 2-14 Role of the highest governance body in sustainability report- ing p40-41, GRI 2-9 Chief Quality and Regulatory Affairs Officer is responsible for Sustainability (incl. economic, environmental, and social topics).
-This role reports directly to the CEO 2-15 Conflicts of interest Note 13.2 A process has been established to ensure that conflicts of interest are avoided.
-Each WSA employee has a duty to make business decisions in the interest of WS Audiology and not be influenced by their own personal interests.
-Conflicts of interest for senior employees are disclosed to Executive Committee and/or the Board of Directors. the President and CEO.
-WS Audiology makes use of salary grading/evolution to ensure that we are on par with market conditions to attract the best talents in our competitive en- vironment.
+For the Global Leadership Team, salary changes are approved by the Chief HR Officer and the President and CEO.
+WS Audiology makes use of salary grading/evolution to ensure that we are on par with market conditions to attract the best talents in our competitive environment.
 The grading/evaluation exercises are supported and based on Mercer Salary Grading framework.
-In additio to compensation, our employees also enjoy a wide variety of benefits including medical, hospitalization, screenings, a well as subsidies, such as hearing aids for themselves and their immediate family members.
-2-16 Communication of critical concerns Corporate governance, GRI 2-14 2-20 Process to determine remuneration Corporate governance, Note 10.1
+In addition to compensation, our employees also enjoy a wide variety of benefits including medical, hospitalization, screenings, as well as subsidies, such as hearing aids for themselves and their immediate family members.
+2-20 Process to determine remuneration Corporate governance, Note 10.1

-Disclosure Number Aspect Page or comments 2-21 Annual total compensation ratio Information unavailable due to limited availability of consol- idated data 2-22 Statement on sustainable development strategy Letter from our Chair and CEO 2-23 Policy commitments Note 13.2 2-24 Embedding policy commitments Note 13.2 2-25 Processes to remediate negative impacts Note 11.5, 11.6, 13.1, 13.2 2-26 Mechanisms for seeking advice and raising concerns Note 13.2 2-27 Compliance with laws and regulations Note 13.2, 13.2, 13.3, 13,4, 13.5.
-13.6 2-28 Membership associations Annual Report 2020/21, p131 United Nations Global Compact Ellen MacArthur Foundation Network 2-29 Approach to stakeholder engagement Annual Report 2020/21, p39-40 Stakeholders are selected based on the stakeholders' inter- ests in WSA and stakeholders' influence on WSA.
-Stakehold- er identification and prioritization is an integrated part of our materiality assessment.
+Disclosure Number Aspect Page or comments 2-21 Annual total compensation ratio Information unavailable due to limited availability of consolidated data 2-22 Statement on sustainable development strategy Letter from our Chair and CEO 2-23 Policy commitments Note 13.2 2-24 Embedding policy commitments Note 13.2 2-25 Processes to remediate negative impacts Note 11.5, 11.6, 13.1, 13.2 2-26 Mechanisms for seeking advice and raising concerns Note 13.2 2-27 Compliance with laws and regulations Note 13.2, 13.2, 13.3, 13,4, 13.5.
+13.6 2-28 Membership associations Annual Report 2020/21, p131 United Nations Global Compact Ellen MacArthur Foundation Network 2-29 Approach to stakeholder engagement Annual Report 2020/21, p39-40 Stakeholders are selected based on the stakeholders' interests in WSA and stakeholders' influence on WSA.
+Stakeholder identification and prioritization is an integrated part of our materiality assessment.
 2-30 Collective bargaining agreements 22% of all employees are covered by collective bargaining agreements

-Disclosure Number Aspect Page or comments GRI 3: Mate rial Topics 2021 3-1 Process to determine material topics Note 10.1 Annual Report 2021/22, p137 Annual Report 2020/21, p39-40 This report is based on the materiality topics listed in Annual Report 2021/22, p137 3-2 List of material topics Note 10.1 Annual Report 2021/22, p137 Annual Report 2020/21, p39-40 GRI 205: An ti-corruption 2016 3-3 Management of material topics Note 13.2 205-2 Communication and training about anti-corruption policies and procedures Note 13.2 205-3 Confirmed incidents of corruption and actions taken Note 13.2
+Aspect Page or comments erial Topics 2021 Process to determine material topics Note 10.1 Annual Report 2021/22, p137 Annual Report 2020/21, p39-40 This report is based on the materiality topics listed in Annual Report 2021/22, p137 List of material topics Note 10.1 Annual Report 2021/22, p137 Annual Report 2020/21, p39-40 nti-corruption 2016 Management of material topics Note 13.2 Communication and training about anti-corruption policies and procedures Note 13.2 Confirmed incidents of corruption and actions taken Note 13.2 Process to determine material topics List of material topics Ati-corruption 2016 Management of material topics Communication and training about anti-corruption policies and procedures Confirmed incidents of